-Jason Kravitz heads up Nixon Peabody's IP Litigation group.
-Jason is a trial lawyer and his practice focuses on patent, trademark, copyright, trade secret, privacy, and false advertising disputes.
-He has litigated cases involving a broad range of technologies, including software and hardware, business methods, personal care products, wireless devices, footwear, dental implants, and online advertising applications.
+Jason Kravitz co-leads the Intellectual Property (IP) group.
+He is also a Certified Information Privacy Professional (CIPP/US) and leads the firm’s data privacy and cybersecurity practice.
+Jason is a trial lawyer whose practice focuses on patent, trademark, copyright, trade secret, privacy, false advertising, and software implementation disputes.
+He has litigated cases involving a broad array of technologies, including software and hardware, personal care products, wireless devices, footwear, dental implants, chemical catalysts, and ad tech.
+He advises clients on privacy issues and has directed data breach responses.

 I help clients strategically manage and enforce their domestic and international trademark portfolios.
 I also counsel companies on new product development and advertising/promotion issues.

-I frequently advise clients on Internet-related issues such as cybersquatting, phishing, framing, keyword advertising, drafting and modifying website terms and conditions, and website data protection and privacy issues.
-I have extensive experience in data breach investigations and remediation and led the team that defended NebuAd in a case related to micro-targeted online advertising technology.
+I frequently advise clients on data protection and privacy issues.
+I have extensive experience in data breach investigations and remediation and led the team that defended NebuAd in an early case involving targeted online advertising technology.

-Western companies will continue to struggle in navigating China's complex IP system and will need the assistance of lawyers with real-world experience.
+Western companies will continue to struggle navigating China’s complex IP system and will need the assistance of lawyers with real-world experience.
 Digital content will continue to be the center of the copyright universe.
+Third-party financing is having a profound impact on litigation and dispute resolution.
+Privacy issues will pervade virtually every facet of modern commerce.

 Boston University School of Law, J.D., cum laude